arcus/education_modules/docs/example_pathways.md

 ## Pathway 3: Big data, big questions

 This pathway is for people primarily interested in analysis of the rich, complex data in the electronic health record (EHR) and other big databases.
-If you're interested in social determinants of health, retrospective analysis of clinical data, and connecting data from multiple sources, this is the pathway for you!
+If you're interested in social determinants of health, retrospective analysis of clinical data, or connecting data from multiple sources, this is the pathway for you!
-This pathway includes a gentle but thorough introduction to SQL, the programming language you'll need to be able to work with databases, as well as information about geospatial data, text data, and more.
+This pathway includes a gentle but thorough introduction to SQL, the programming language you'll need to be able to work with databases, as well as information about working with geospatial data, text data, and more.

 <details>
 <summary><strong>Big data, big questions: Modules</strong></summary>